 ReproducibiliTea Nijmegen is organised by the local Open Science Community.
 Like the community, the journal club is open to people from anywhere in the Nijmegen campus, regardless of affiliation or career stage.

 We meet monthly every 3rd Wednesday of the month at 15.00.
 In each meeting, one person introduces the topic to be discussed (mostly papers but feel free to use your imagination here!), followed by discussion.
 Our topics are broad: if there’s something open science or reproducibility-related you’d like to discuss, you can lead a discussion.
 If you’re interested, email us at firstname.lastname@example.org

 Everyone is welcome!
 We want to hear from anyone who’s interested in reproducibility and open science, researchers and support staff alike.
 So come along for tea, open science, and friendly conversation :)

 We want to solidify our understanding of good practices in open science.

 We meet once a week to discuss open science, reproducibility and best practices in cognitive sciences and beyond.
 Everyone who wants to discuss and share ideas on these topics is welcome to join the meetings!

-The original reproducibiliTea Journal Club, meeting fortnightly during term-time at the University of Oxford (currently in a hybrid format).
-Most members come from the Department of Experimental Psychology, but we welcome people from all over the university, and have had regular members in the past from Anthropology and non-psychology parts of the Medical Sciences Division.
+The original reproducibiliTea Journal Club, meeting fortnightly during term time at the University of Oxford (currently in hybrid format).
+Most members come from the Department of Experimental Psychology, but we welcome people from all over the university and have had regular members in the past from the Anthropology and non-psychology parts of the Medical Sciences Division.